 Since we moved in, I’ve wanted to change the red undertone stained wood mantel.
 A light sanding and coat of primer meant it was ready for a couple coats of White Dove (OC-17).
 This is the same paint colour we plan on using for our kitchen cabinets, as well as all of the trim throughout the house.

 The next step will be reworking the fireplace and getting rid of that arch!
 (Update: See the newly renovated fireplace HERE.)

 Here’s a look at the room before…

-And with a fresh coat of Benjamin Moore paint in Baby Fawn…
+And with a fresh coat of Benjamin Moore Baby Fawn…